UMD: A Globally Connected University

 - Cultural excursions in northern India.

-- Opportunity to develop social entrepreneurship, leadership, and international development skills.
+- Opportunity to develop program evaluation, social entrepreneurship, leadership, and international development skills.